 - Community Futures Program (CFP)

 - Women Entrepreneurship Strategy (WES)

-The program is administered by the Greater Sudbury Development Corporation (GSDC) which has approved nearly $7.4 million in funding to over 100 local arts and culture organizations.
-This investment has led to the employment of more than 200 artists, the realization of dozens of festivals and an estimated overall return of $7.85 for every $1 spent!
+The program is administered by the Greater Sudbury Development Corporation (GSDC) which has approved nearly $7.4 million in funding to over 120 local arts and culture organizations.
+This investment has led to the employment of more than 200 artists, the hosting of hundreds of festivals and an estimated overall return of $9.41 for every $1 spent!

 The Northern Ontario Heritage Fund Corporation (NOHFC) offers incentive programs and financial assistance to projects that stabilize and foster economic growth and diversification in Northern Ontario.

 Visit the Regional Business Centre and browse their Funding Handbook, which details financing options and resources that can help you start or grow your business in our community.
 Whether your goal is a startup and expansion, or you’re ready for research and development, there’s a program for your unique business.

 The Regional Business Centre also offers its own grant programming for entrepreneurs:

 The Starter Company Plus Program provides mentoring, training and the opportunity of a grant for individuals 18 years of age and above to start, grow or buy a small business.
 Applications open in the Fall of each year.